MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/data-api.md

 ---
-  title: Data api for Azure Cosmos DB for MongoDB vCore
+  title: Data API for Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: Explains how to interact with your MongoDB vCore data over HTTPS with simple RESTful endpoints
   author: sajeetharan